All Episodes

 You've got to learn to say they are saying what about me?

-That I ran a slush fund.
+Did I ran a slush fund?

-The people who had to give back something like $800,000 in illegal campaign contributions in one year are saying, what about me?
+The people who had to give back something like $800,000 in illegal campaign contributions in one year are saying what about me?

 But what do we get?